 I don’t know about you, but getting 7th and 9th graders to realize they have time to draft during a state test was a big hurdle that I hadn’t couldn’t seem to get over.
 In talking to my students, it seemed that getting that first word on the page was a struggle.
 So how to break through that barrier, and quickly, was a problem that needed to be addressed.
-Enter the 11 Minute Essay.
+Enter the timed essay.
 (There should be heavenly light and angels singing when you read that) After I began teaching this way, students became more confident VERY quickly, and the realization that they DO have time to write a rough draft during a timed test was something they started to believe.

 How do you do this magic?

-Thanks to a former department head, that is now one of my best friends (shout out Christa!), I was introduced to this method when I was teaching English I regular and PAP.
+Thanks to a former department head, that is now one of my best friends (shout out Christa!), I was introduced to this method when I was teaching English I on-level and PAP.
 Here’s how it works:

 - Go over the state released rubric for essay scoring, and have students score the released examples for each level.
 In Texas, they give us four examples of each score, 1-4, with an explanation of why each essay received that score.

 - Have student do 2 or 3 essays before you have them choose one to redo as a final draft.

 - Have students score each others essays while referencing the state rubric.

 When you make a PowerPoint to guide your students through, you need a couple of things: a prompt for the writing style you are teaching, and an idea of how to break that prompt into 5 clear sections.